Tug/express-asset-manager/README.md

-asset-manager
+express-asset-manager
 =============

-Simple and easy to integrate asset manager for Node.js app
+Simple and easy to integrate asset manager for Express.js applications